Chairnee/grand-staff-trainer/README.md

 ![An example image of the exercise panel rendering F major cadences played hands together.](referenceImg/exercise_panel_1.png)

 There is an input overlay that describes where the player's current input resides on the grand staff.
-It is vertically aligned with the expected input.
+It is aligned with the expected input.
 The input overlay follows the exercise's engraving so that it is never out of musical context.
 For instance, if middle C were under an ottava line describing to play up one octave, then when the player played C5 it would be overlayed at middle C on the grand staff.

 ![An example image of the input overlay.](referenceImg/exercise_panel_2.png)